greysongundrum/stelligent-u/03-iam/README.md

 *Were there any errors?
 If so, take note of them.*

+Yes, it appears as if you can not have two policies.
+They last one overrides the first one.

 *What were the results you expected, based on the role's policy?*

+I had expected to have full control of one bucket and read only on the other bucket.

 #### Lab 3.3.3: Conditional restrictions